Professor and Program Director, Applied Psychology

 Dr. Lee received his BA in English Language and American Literature from Central South University (CSU) in China and MS in Psychology from Beijing Normal University (BNU) before he immigrated to the United States.
 He received his Ph.D. in social psychology from State University of New York (SUNY) at Stony Brook (aka Stony Brook University) and also completed his postdoctoral training and research at University of Pennsylvania in the early 1990s.

-Professor Lee has authored and co-authored approximately 100 refereed journal articles and peer-reviewed book chapters and produced several scholarly books including: Social Cognition: Understanding Ourselves and Others with L. Liu (Beijing Normal University Publishing Group, 2010); Leadership and Management in China: Philosophies, Theories and Practices with C. Chen (Cambridge University Press, 2008); The Psychology of Ethnic and Cultural Conflict with C. McCauley, F. Moghaddam, & S. Worchel (Praeger, 2004); Personality and Person Perceptions across Cultures with C. McCauley & J. Draguns (Lawrence Erlbaum Associates Publishers, 1999); and Stereotype Accuracy: Toward Appreciating Group Differences with L. Jussim & M. McCauley (American Psychological Association, 1995).
-He has been serving as an editor (with S. Kanazawa, 2013-2016) of a special issue entitled Nature and Evolution of Totemism, Religion and Spirituality for the APA journal Psychology of Religion and Spirituality and again as a co-editor (with S. Kanazawa, 2018-2020) of a special issue entitled Future of Evolutionary Psychology for the APA journal Evolutionary Behavioral Sciences.
+Professor Lee has authored and co-authored over 100 refereed journal articles and peer-reviewed book chapters and produced several scholarly books including: Social Cognition: Understanding Ourselves and Others with L. Liu (Beijing Normal University Publishing Group, 2010); Leadership and Management in China: Philosophies, Theories and Practices with C. Chen (Cambridge University Press, 2008); The Psychology of Ethnic and Cultural Conflict with C. McCauley, F. Moghaddam, & S. Worchel (Praeger, 2004); Personality and Person Perceptions across Cultures with C. McCauley & J. Draguns (Lawrence Erlbaum Associates Publishers, 1999); and Stereotype Accuracy: Toward Appreciating Group Differences with L. Jussim & M. McCauley (American Psychological Association, 1995).
+He has been serving as an editor (with S. Kanazawa, 2013-2017) of a special issue entitled Nature and Evolution of Totemism, Religion and Spirituality for the APA journal Psychology of Religion and Spirituality and again as a co-editor (with S. Kanazawa, 2018-2020) of a special issue entitled Future of Evolutionary Psychology for the APA journal Evolutionary Behavioral Sciences.
 Dr. Lee’s research has been funded by various private and public (federal and state) agencies.

 Ph.D.
 State University of New York at Stony Brook (or Stony Brook University)